Top 50 SQL Interview Questions for Business Analyst

 32. What are NULL values in SQL?

-33. What is a candidate key?
+33. What are candidate key & alternate key?

-34. What is an alternate key?
+34. What is CASE in SQL?

 35. How do you get the total number of records in a table?